ForgeRock/operating-system-checker-auth-tree-node/README.md

 ## Usage
 The node provides 7 outcomes: Windows, Linux, Mac, Android, iPhone, WinPhone and Other.

-To import the sample tree, Test_OS-Collector.json, use the amtree.sh.
-Use describeTree to see required nodes and LDAP attributes.
+To import the sample tree, Test_OS-Collector.json, use the [amtree.sh script](https://github.com/vscheuber/AM-treetool).
+Use [describeTree](https://drive.google.com/open?id=1iMROXUBD2n3KbYX7z3b0XqDfbGn-hnUF) to see required nodes and LDAP attributes. describeTree.sh is planned to be incorporated into amtree.sh.

 ## To Build